Menu

 Business Partner Representative

-Exec Director of School Supports, Character Strong
+Executive Director of School Supports, Character Strong

 Kat is the Executive Director of School Supports for CharacterStrong.
 Kat has passionately served as a student and educator advocate for over 20 years as a coach, student council advisor, school counselor at the secondary level, financial aid counselor/coordinator of student employment, and adjunct professor at the post-secondary level.
 Through Kat's leadership, her school counseling department received state and national recognition, including the American School Counselors Association (ASCA) RAMP recognition in 2020.
 Kat has facilitated professional development with various state and national associations and individual schools and districts.
-Kat exudes a commitment to community, having served on numerous local, state, and national associations, boards, and committees.
+Kat exudes a commitment to community, having served on numerous local, state, and national boards and committees.
 She holds a Bachelor of Science in Psychology, a Masters in Education in Student Affairs and School Counseling from Northern Arizona University.
 Kat was named the ASCA 2016 National School Counselor of the Year and Northern Arizona University's President's Alumni Awardee in 2021.

-Region 1 Director (Maricopa County, East)
+Region 1 Director (Maricopa County, East)|

-Region 2 Director (Maricopa County, West)
+Region 2 Director (Maricopa County, West), Open Position

 Stephanie Sander